Moving from Dubai to Switzerland: Your 2026 Expat Guide

 1. Register at your Gemeinde (municipal office) — mandatory within 14 days of arrival

-3. Register for KVG health insurance — you have 3 months, but doing it immediately backdates coverage to your registration date
+3. Sign up for KVG health insurance — do it immediately so coverage backdates to your registration date

-5. Exchange your UAE driving license — valid in Switzerland for the first 12 months; the UAE is on the recognized-country list, so no driving test is required
+4. Exchange your UAE driving licence at the cantonal road traffic office — valid for 12 months; the UAE is on the recognized-country list so no driving test is required

 Free Expert Consultation

-Our relocation specialists help UAE expats with permits, housing, insurance setup, and the full Swiss registration process — free initial consultation, no obligation.
+Our relocation specialists help UAE expats with permits, housing, insurance setup, tax registration, and the full Swiss onboarding process — free initial consultation, no obligation.

 Frequently Asked Questions

-Do I have to pay Swiss tax on my UAE savings?
+Do I pay Swiss tax on my UAE savings when I move?

-Transferring existing savings to Switzerland is not a taxable event.
-However, once you become a Swiss tax resident, those assets are subject to annual wealth tax (typically 0.1–1.0%), and any income they generate is subject to income tax.
-The UAE participates in the Common Reporting Standard (CRS), so Swiss authorities will be aware of assets held in UAE banks.
+Transferring savings to Switzerland is not itself a taxable event.
+However, once you become Swiss tax-resident, those assets are subject to annual wealth tax (0.1–1.0%) and any income they generate is taxable as Swiss income.
+The UAE participates in the Common Reporting Standard — Swiss authorities receive annual data on accounts held by Swiss residents in UAE banks.

-Potentially.
+Potentially yes.
 Your UAE employer insurance typically ends on your last working day.
-Swiss KVG starts from your registration date and must be arranged within 3 months (it backdates to registration).
-Bridge the gap with international health insurance such as Cigna Global or Allianz Care.
+Swiss KVG starts from your registration date and must be arranged within three months (coverage backdates to registration).
+Bridge the transition period with short-term international health insurance — Cigna Global, Allianz Care, and Axa are common options.

-The UAE can impose travel bans for unpaid debts, bounced cheques, or court judgments.
-Before leaving, settle all credit card balances, BNPL obligations, and utility bills, and obtain written clearance letters.
-Cases of expats detained at Dubai airport over overlooked debts are well documented — settle everything and get confirmation in writing.
+The UAE can impose travel bans for unpaid debts, bounced cheques, and outstanding court judgments.
+Before leaving, settle all credit card balances, BNPL obligations, and utility bills — DEWA, Salik, and Etisalat in particular — and obtain written clearance letters from each provider.
+Get written confirmation from your bank before booking your final departure flight.

 Our team has helped hundreds of UAE-based expats make this transition successfully.
-Start with a free consultation to map your personal relocation plan — or read how the UK experience compares in our Moving to Switzerland from the UK guide.
+Start with a free consultation to map your personal relocation plan.

 #relocation #dubai #uae #switzerland #expat #relocating-dubai-to-switzerland #immigration #tax